animorphix/responsive_ui_app/README.md

-# responsivve ui user log in interface
+# A responsive ui user interface

 A simple Flutter project with log in/register pages and home page.
 Uses shared preferences to manage local data